Linear Regression in Excel (Table of Contents)

 - Select ‘Regression’ -> ‘OK’

 - A regression dialog box will appear.
 Select the Input Y range and Input X range (medical expenses and age, respectively).
-In case of multiple linear regression, we can select more columns of independent variables (like if we wish to see the impact of BMI as well on medical expenses).
+In the case of multiple linear regression, we can select more columns of independent variables (like if we wish to see the impact of BMI as well on medical expenses).

 - Check the ‘Labels’ box to include headers.